xJeneKx/unzip/README.md

 ```

 Extract emits the 'finish' (also 'close' for compatibility with unzip) event once the zip's contents have been fully extracted to disk.

+### What's missing?

+Currently only ZIP files up to version 2.1 are supported - which means no Zip64 support.
+There's also no support for encrypted (password protected) zips, or symlinks.